-Notwithstanding the absolute limits, Georgia’s basic speeding law prohibits driving at a speed greater than is “reasonable and prudent under the conditions and having regard for the actual and potential hazards then existing.”
-In other words, a driver must always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, 55 miles per hour might be safe on a bright, sunny day.
-But if it’s dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.
+But if it's dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.

 Most speeding violations are misdemeanors in Georgia.
-Generally, a misdemeanor is punishable by up to $1000 in fines and/or a maximum 12 months in jail.
-However, speeding offenses typically don’t result in any jail time.
+Generally, a misdemeanor is punishable by up to $1000 in fines and/or a maximum of 12 months in jail.
+But the penalties you'll actually face for a violation depend on the circumstances.

 The cost of a speeding ticket in Georgia depends on where the violation occurred, the amount by which the motorist exceeded the speed limit, and the motorist’s driving record.
 Generally, the maximum fines for a first speeding violation are: